How much is my Surrealist painting worth?

 Perhaps the most popular and well known Surrealist artist is Salvador Dalí who is known not only for his mesmerizing art, but also for his unique and outlandish personal style.
 Dalí is known for his use of bizarre symbolism and imagery in his paintings, drawings, and prints.
 Other notable Surrealist artists include Max Ernst, René Magritte, Joan Miro, Man Ray, and Giorgio De Chirico.

 In terms of value, Joan Miro holds the top three spots in most expensive examples of Surrealist paintings ever sold.
 The most expensive of these, and of the artist’s selling history is Painting (Blue Star) which sold for $36,955, 820.
 Fourth on the list is held by Dalí with Portrait de Paul Eluard which sold for $21,673,805.
 Coming in at number 5 on the list is René Magritte’s La corde sensible which sold for $17,926,044.
-Despite insisting that she was not a Surrealist, Frieda Khalo’s intensely psychological portraits often categorize her amongst the Surrealists.
+Despite insisting that she was not a Surrealist, Frida Khalo’s intensely psychological portraits often categorize her amongst the Surrealists.

 As mentioned, the hallmark of Surrealist art is the juxtaposition of unconventional, often symbolic, imagery.
 Additionally, Surrealism includes: